 Brookfield Properties is building a vibrant mixed-use residential and retail development in the heart of Waikīkī, Hawai‘i’s most well-known destination and the State’s primary employment area of retail, lodging, dining and commercial entertainment.

-The project’s residential component will comprise a new-construction, 28-story multifamily rental tower with 402 units and 53 units of existing low-rise apartments which Brookfield Properties will renovate and operate as deed restricted affordable housing.
-At the base of the new tower the project will also include approximately 42,000 sf of new retail located on two levels situated along Kūhiō Avenue.
+The project’s residential component will comprise a new-construction, 28-story multifamily rental tower with 401 units.
+In addition, 53 units within three existing low-rise apartments at Kanekapolei Collection were fully renovated and currently operating as deed-restricted affordable housing rentals.
+At the base of the new tower, the project will also include approximately 42,000 sf of new retail located on two levels situated along Kūhiō Avenue.

 Who is involved in the project?